What to Expect in First Grade

 PERFORMING ARTS: Students are provided the opportunity to explore and showcase their God-given gifts and talents in the areas of music performance, movement, drama, and worship.
 They are taught fundamental concepts of reading music, music theory, and acting and speaking skills to help them cultivate an appreciation for the arts.

 SPANISH: Students learn practical and developmentally appropriate Spanish.
 They listen to books and Bible stories in Spanish, memorize Bible verses, and study Spanish-speaking countries and their cultures.

 ART: Students study various artists, different cultures, as well as the elements of art and principles of design while exploring different types of media and techniques to create their artwork.
 They focus on the Native American civilization, plants, and animals.

 STEM: Students integrate Science, Technology, Engineering, and Mathematics through engaging, hands-on projects with a biblical worldview.
 They learn to be creative problem solvers by exploring the Engineering Design Process.
 Cooperative and purposeful teamwork helps students listen, improve, and succeed.

-Physical Education: Students have P.E. each week.
-They learn the basics of a myriad of sports and engage in activities that promote character and sportsmanship.
+PHYSICAL EDUCATION: Students have P.E. each week.
+They learn the basics of a myriad of sports and engage in activities that promote character and good sportsmanship.

-Special events include Thankful for Dads, Mother’s Day celebration, and singing at Hill Country’s annual fine arts event – An Evening of Truth, Beauty, and Goodness.
+Special events include Speech Meet, Camp Watermelon, Thankful for Dads, Mother’s Day celebration, and singing at Hill Country’s annual fine arts event – An Evening of Truth, Beauty, and Goodness.
 Students also participate in service projects such as a visit to a nursing home and Operation Christmas Child.